Parent article: Home Recording Studio Setup

 - 61 Keys

-Those with a stronger piano background might opt for a version with more keys, since it may feel more comfortable for them and allow them to use the Oxygen more as a fully functional keyboard or piano.
+Those with a stronger piano background might opt for a version with more keys, since it may feel more comfortable for them and allow them to use the Oxygen more as a fully functional keyboard or digital piano.

 Those who intend to use it more in the context of complimenting another instrument, or just adding effects, can save money with the 25-key version.